zsparal/api-documentation/source/reference/v2/orders-api/create-order.rst

        .. type:: amount
           :required: true

-     - The total amount of the order, including all VAT and discounts.
+     - The total amount of the order, including VAT and discounts.
 This is the amount that will be charged to your customer.

-       For example ``{"currency":"EUR", "value":"100.00"}`` if the total order amount is €100.00.
+       For example: ``{"currency":"EUR", "value":"100.00"}`` if the total order amount is €100.00.

        .. note::
           This has to match the sum of the ``lines.totalAmount`` amounts.